Skip to content

 What factors affect the cost of home insurance?

-Generally, the greater the risk of damage or loss involving your home, the higher your premiums are likely to be.
+Generally, the greater the risk of damage or loss involving your home, the higher your premiums could be.
 Many factors can affect those risks and how much you’ll pay, including:

-• Property size – the rebuild costs of a larger property are likely to be higher than for a smaller home.
+• Property size – the rebuild costs of a larger property are likely to be higher.

 • Property location – crime rates, area affluence and flood risk can all affect the cost of your insurance.

-• Home security – having a burglar alarm, high-quality door and window locks, and smoke detectors make you less risky in the eyes of insurance providers.
+• Home security – having a burglar alarm, high-quality door and window locks make you less risky in the eyes of insurance providers.
 Find out how to secure your home while you’re out

 • Building materials and roof type – properties built from non-typical materials and listed buildings can be more expensive to insure.
-A thatched roof or a flat roof can also be considered more of a risk for insurance.
+A thatched roof or a flat roof can also be considered more of a risk.

-• Value of your possessions – the more valuable the items you want to cover, the more you’ll have to pay.
+• Value of your possessions – the more valuable they are, the more you’ll have to pay.

 • Claims history – if you haven’t made any recent claims, you’ll often be rewarded with a no-claims discount.